botanix-labs/Macbeth/book/run/run-a-node.md

 | CPU       | Higher clock speeds over core count   |
 | Bandwidth | Stable 24Mbps+                        |

-#### QLC and TLC

-It is crucial to understand the difference between QLC and TLC NVMe drives when considering the disk requirement.

-QLC (Quad-Level Cell) NVMe drives utilize four bits of data per cell, allowing for higher storage density and lower manufacturing costs.
-However, this increased density comes at the expense of performance.
-QLC drives have slower read and write speeds compared to TLC drives.
-They also have a lower endurance, meaning they may have a shorter lifespan and be less suitable for heavy workloads or constant data rewriting.

-TLC (Triple-Level Cell) NVMe drives, on the other hand, use three bits of data per cell.
-While they have a slightly lower storage density compared to QLC drives, TLC drives offer faster performance.
-They typically have higher read and write speeds, making them more suitable for demanding tasks such as data-intensive applications, gaming, and multimedia editing.
-TLC drives also tend to have a higher endurance, making them more durable and longer-lasting.

-Prior to purchasing an NVMe drive, it is advisable to research and determine whether the disk will be based on QLC or TLC technology.
-An overview of recommended and not-so-recommended NVMe boards can be found at [here](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038).

 ### Disk

 There are multiple types of disks to sync Reth, with varying size requirements, depending on the syncing mode.